openhue/openhue-api/README.md

 To maintain code quality and consistency, please adhere to the following guidelines when contributing to Open-Hue:

-- Follow the [coding style](link-to-coding-style-guide) used in the project.
 - Write clear and concise commit messages.
 - Keep your code and commits focused on a single task or feature.

 ## License

-Open-Hue is distributed under the [Apache License 2.0](LICENSE).
+Open-Hue is distributed under the [Apache License 2.0](http://www.apache.org/licenses/), making it open and free for anyone to use and contribute to.
+See the [license](./LICENSE) file for detailed terms.